calogica/calogica.com/_pages/blog.md

 ---
 Here we share new things we've learned and think you'll hopefully find useful.
-Lately, we've been learning more about our new favorite data warehouse platform Snowflake, optimization in Julia and probabilistic programming.
+Lately, we've been learning more about our new favorite data warehouse platform Snowflake, optimization in Julia and probabilistic programming in PyMC3.

 What are you excited about?
 Let us [know](/about)!